scala-native/scala-native/docs/user/profiling.rst

     $ ~/git/hub/FlameGraph/stackcollapse-perf.pl out.perf > out.folded
     $ ~/git/hub/FlameGraph/flamegraph.pl out.folded > kernel.svg

 * Open the file ``kernel.svg`` in your browser and you can zoom in the interactive SVG-file by clicking on the colored boxes as explained `here <https://github.com/brendangregg/FlameGraph#flame-graphs-visualize-profiled-code>`_.
+The broader a box is the more CPU cycles have been spent.
+The higher the box is, the deeper in the call-chain it is.

 * The perf option ``-F 1000`` means that the sampling frequency is set to 1000 Hz.
 You can experiment with changing this option to get the right accuracy; start with e.g. ``-F 99`` and see what you get.
 You can then increase the sampling frequency to see if more details adds interesting information.